coreos/docs/os/btrfs-troubleshooting.md

 # Working with btrfs and common troubleshooting

 btrfs is a copy-on-write filesystem with full support in the upstream Linux kernel and several desirable features.
-In the past, CoreOS shipped with a btrfs root filesystem to support Docker filesystem requirements at the time.
-As of version 561.0.0, CoreOS ships with ext4 as the default root filesystem by default while still supporting Docker.
-Btrfs is still supported and works with the latest CoreOS releases and Docker, but we recommend using ext4.
+In the past, Container Linux shipped with a btrfs root filesystem to support Docker filesystem requirements at the time.
+As of version 561.0.0, Container Linux ships with ext4 as the default root filesystem by default while still supporting Docker.
+Btrfs is still supported and works with the latest Container Linux releases and Docker, but we recommend using ext4.

 btrfs was marked as experimental for a long time, but it's now fully production-ready and supported by a number of Linux distributions.